alinz/baker.go/README.md

       name: baker_net
 ```

-The service should expose a REST endpoint that returns a configuration, the configuration endpoint acts as a health check and provides real-time configuration:
+The service should expose a REST endpoint that returns a configuration.
+This endpoint acts as a health check and provides real-time configuration.

 ```json
 [